-Before You Make Chicken Soup, Keep in Mind:
+Before You Make Jewish Chicken Soup, Keep in Mind:

 The soup takes a long time to make.
 It should simmer for a minimum of 2 (I prefer 3) hours.
 So it’s a great way to force yourself to stay home if you have a cold and really shouldn’t go out.

 This is peasant food.
-You don’t need the most expensive chicken or the fanicest chicken parts.
-In fact, the soup will taste best if you include giblets (the internal organs and neck of the chicken), often found packaged in a paper sack inside a whole chicken.
+You don’t need the most expensive chicken or the fanciest chicken parts.
+In fact, Jewish chicken soup tastes best if you include giblets (the internal organs and neck of the chicken), often found packaged in a paper sack inside a whole chicken.
 Whole chickens are cheaper than cut-up chicken or parts.
 So if you can bear to reach into the cavity of a whole chicken, pull out the giblet package and open it, you’ll be rewarded by the taste of the final product and the lower cost of the chicken.
 If you prefer chicken parts, buy them with bones because the bones will add great flavor to the soup.

 Think ahead.
 The chicken and vegetables will become super-soft after simmering all that time.
 (You’ll be able to “cut” the chicken with a spoon and the vegetables will fall apart at the least provocation.)
 If you want chicken chunks and slightly crunchy pieces of vegetables floating in the soup, plan on leaving a bit of white meat, carrot, and celery out of the pot to cook at the last minute.